tim-hardcastle/Pipefish/docs/pipefish-a-high-level-view.md

 **Purposeful**.
 Again, it is 2023, some idea of what niche a language should fill is necessary.

-A functional language must particularly be composable, of course, and Charm is very much so.
+A functional language must particularly be composable, of course, and Pipefish is very much so.
 A functional language can (other things being equal) also be smaller than an imperative one, and more simply structured on a small scale.

-Charm is exceptionally hardcore about types considering that it’s technically a dynamic language.
+Pipefish is exceptionally hardcore about types considering that it’s technically a dynamic language.
 (I have learned from the mistakes of others.)
 This supplies a useful degree of intolerance.

 It achieves abstraction by multiple dispatch (with reflection and first-class types as backup).
 This allows a small consistent syntax that progresses from functions with untyped arguments to functions with typed arguments to functions with more than one version depending on the arguments.

-The functional core/imperative shell style that Charm enforces for reasons given in section 1 gives us great locality of code.
+The functional core/imperative shell style that Pipefish enforces for reasons given in section 1 gives us great locality of code.
 It also allows a more familiar style of language than many FPLs.

 In particular, where issues of syntax, semantics, style or nomenclature seemed minor, I have copied from Go.
-(The reasons for the choice of Go in particular are laid out in [another document](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md#why-go).)
-This makes it easier to use Charm as part of the Go ecosystem and vice-versa.
+(The reasons for the choice of Go in particular are laid out in [another document](https://github.com/tim-hardcastle/Pipefish/blob/main/docs/the-whys-of-Pipefish.md#why-go).)
+This makes it easier to use Pipefish as part of the Go ecosystem and vice-versa.
 It also allows me to reuse the work Google has put in on consistency, e.g. in the naming of library functions, the order of their parameters, etc.

-The fact that Charm is a REPL language gives us many ways to make things easy for the user.
+The fact that Pipefish is a REPL language gives us many ways to make things easy for the user.
 For example, it enables progressive disclosure of error messages, so that the user can be presented with a concise, readable summary of what went wrong and can then ask for further information at need.